Douro Valley Day Trips from Porto: Complete Tour Comparison

 Porto Wine Guide & Former Sommelier

-Porto-based wine writer and travel guide covering Portugal's wine regions since 2018.
-Published in Portugal Travel Magazine and Wine Enthusiast.
-Sofia has visited the Douro Valley more than 40 times and has personally taken every Douro Valley day trip listed on this page — from small group tours to private excursions and river cruise combos.
+Former sommelier at The Yeatman, Porto's 2-Michelin-star wine hotel.
+I've been guiding wine tours in Porto and the Douro Valley since 2014.
+I've visited the Douro Valley more than 40 times and have personally taken every Douro Valley day trip listed on this page, from small group tours to private excursions and river cruise combos.

 Last updated: May 30, 2026